-“Why are you posting all your poetry on the internet?”
-An Artist Statement
+“Why are you posting your work on the internet?”

 Hello Gentle Reader!